How to Reduce Moro Reflex in Babies: Calming Techniques That Work

 Upright chest hold Promotes bonding and soothing

-When you repeat this pattern often, your baby can begin to build self-soothing skills.
-You don’t need to force calm; you can guide it with your steady presence, helping the Moro reflex ease over time.
+When you repeat this pattern often, your baby may begin to build self-soothing skills.
+You don’t need to force calm; your steady presence can guide it.

 White Noise Comfort

-White noise can add another layer of comfort when rocking alone isn’t enough, especially if you’re trying to soothe the Moro reflex without swaddling.
+White noise can add another layer of comfort when rocking alone isn’t enough.
+It may help mask household sounds that could startle your baby.

 Pacifier Soothing